Reikyo/Minipedia/README.md

 <img src="images/Minipedia_Demo_1.png" alt="Level 1" width="700"/><br/>
 <img src="images/Minipedia_Demo_2.png" alt="Level 2" width="700"/>

 The above images show the running application.
-The first image shows the empty GUI as it appears on launch, and the second image shows the outputs for a processed search request.
+The first image shows the empty GUI as it appears on launch, and the second image shows the outputs for a processed request.
 There are four output sections:

 - Description - A short description
 - Extract - A long description
 - Categories - The categories as usually found at the bottom of the Wikipedia article
 - Geo - The location on a map, if relevant

+The dropdown menu allows the user to select either all outputs to be shown (default), or a specific single output.